What to do when someone dies

 What to do when someone dies: step-by-step guide

-Click on the steps below to discover what to do at each stage in the process after someone has died.
+Click on the steps below to discover what to do at each stage in the process after someone has died, or download our printable PDF checklist.

 Get a medical certificate